espocrm/documentation/docs/development/di.md

 Dependencies will be passed to the class constructor.

-If *dependencyList* is not defined, then class constructor parameter names will be used to detect dependency.
+If *dependencyList* is not defined, then class constructor parameter names will be used to detect dependencies.

 For example, if the parameter name is `$entityManager`, then *entityMaanger* container service will be passed.